sairis-ai/help-center/docs/Administration/feedback.md

 ### Blueprint Builder
 #### Knowledge Base Settings
 - What is the difference between the 'Allow General Knowledge of AI..." and the LLM General Knowledge

+## Knowledge Bases
+### Knowledge Base List
+- AI Sync and Embedding >> Do we need to explain what vectorizing is?

+  What happens if you have a Haiku KB, but you point a Sonnet AI BluePrint model at it?
+Or vice versa?